 • Water on Earth

 Each fall, students attend a three-day science program as an experiential component of their science learning.
+Last year, they attended WOLF camp in Ojai, California.
+Students had an opportunity to work on STEM challenges, climb rock walls and ropes courses, and learn about primitive survival skills.

 Fifth graders are given opportunities to lead on campus.
 Weekly, they assume various leadership roles in assembly and chapel.
 Fifth grade students also act as “buddies” to the kindergarten students and share a number of activities and events together throughout the year.